 The status of the node in WSFC is also quarantined… This is a fascinating topic!!

 What would happen to my availability group if the node does not automatically join the cluster till 02:03:26 in my case?
 The quarantined cluster node, as shown in the screenshot below, indicates an availability replica disconnected and a synchronization issue.

 We notice a corresponding error number 100060 with the message An error occurred while receiving data: ‘10060(A connection attempt failed because the connected party did not properly respond after a period of time, or established connection failed because connected host has failed to respond.)’.
-There is no specific message from SQL Server error log about quarantine state.
-From the secondary replica, I got the following sample message into the SQL Server error log:
+There is no explicit notification concerning quarantine state in the SQL Server error log.
+I received the following sample message in the SQL Server error log from the secondary replica:

-SQL Server is waiting for the cluster node to start and rejoin the WSFC.
-In short, overall the quarantined node is active so the availability health state will not change .
-As pet the error the node will join automatically to cluster , it may be a good thing until you don’t fix the related issue on the concerned cluster node.
-Fortunately, as stated by Microsoft document, this is not mandatory for us to wait for the quarantined period to finish.
+SQL Server is waiting for the cluster node to join the WSFC and start.
+In summary, the quarantined node is operational, hence the availability health condition will remain unchanged.
+As a result of the problem, the node will join the cluster automatically, which may be a good thing until the linked issue on the affected cluster node is resolved.
+Fortunately, according to the Microsoft whitepaper, we will not have to wait for the quarantined period to end.

 To release the quarantined State of Node, run the following PowerShell command:

 Let’s get started!
 Check the cluster’s health status now, and the Node has been restored to its previous state.